chingyutseng0715/CS246_RAIINET/README.md

 ---

-# CS246 progect - RAllnet (ignore the following contents for now)
+# CS246 project - RAllnet (ignore the following contents for now)

 Brief description of what the project does.